Official ballot language

 To start it’s own utility, Boulder will have to issue between $278.5 million and $424 million in debt to buy Xcel’s physical system, replace/repair what Xcel needs to keep serving customers outside city limits and get the utility up and running.

-The settlement deal caps acquisition costs at $200 million; without the deal, there’s a $214 million limit, approved by voters.
+The settlement deal caps The process of taking over Xcel’s physical system.
+Technically, Boulder would buy it.
+But because ... costs at $200 million; without the deal, there’s a $214 million limit, approved by voters.
 The eventual acquisition cost, if a settlement is not approved, will be determined by a court and could be higher or lower than either cap.
 A third-party assessment obtained by Boulder pegged the value of Xcel’s system at $68.5 million, but Xcel rejected a series of offers, up to $94 million.

 One big unknown, not included in the settlement deal and which could impact the viability of a utility, is stranded costs: What Boulder might owe Xcel for investments it made when it planned on keeping the city as a customer.
 A court will determine those if and when the city pursues municipalization in the future, and there are several ways to reduce what Boulder owes, including buying power from Xcel (which would lower the amount of renewable energy it gets).